benavoli/SkewGP/README.md

 For usage, please refer to the tutorial notebooks

 ## How to cite
-If you are using `LinConGauss` for your research, consider citing both the papers:
+If you are using `SkewGP` for your research, consider citing both the papers:
 ```
 @article{benavoli2020a,
 title = {Skew Gaussian Processes for Classification},